vumichien/cocoindex/docs/docs/core/basics.md

 ## Indexing flow

-An indexing flow extracts data from speicfied data sources, upon specified transformations, and puts the transformed data into specified storage for later retrieval.
+An indexing flow extracts data from specified data sources, upon specified transformations, and puts the transformed data into specified storage for later retrieval.

 An indexing flow has two aspects: data and operations on data.